IsaiahSama/Fight-Parade/Dev-Guides/UI.md

 ## Chat Window

 This window is where messages will be displayed.
-As the game is a text-based game, text is the main way for the user to interact with the game.
+As the game is a text-based game, text is the main way information is displayed for the user.

-Right below the Chat Window, is an input field, where the player can input commands and messages.
+~Right below the Chat Window, is an input field, where the player can input commands and messages.~ Input field has been removed in favor of buttons.
+Chatting will no longer be a feature.

 ## General Window